Easily Test for Lyme Disease At Home

 Important Note: A positive test result is not a clinical diagnosis of Lyme disease.
-A Lyme disease diagnosis can only be made by a medical professional if you have signs and symptoms of Lyme disease and a history of possible exposure to infected blacklegged ticks.
+Diagnosing Lyme disease can only be done by a medical professional if you have signs and symptoms of Lyme disease and a history of possible exposure to infected blacklegged ticks.
 If you test positive with our at-home Lyme disease testing option, you’ll have the opportunity to speak with a physician in our network—who will do a virtual consultation and may prescribe antibiotics, if appropriate.

 This test includes a two-step process for Lyme disease laboratory testing, which significantly reduces the number of false positives.
 Thus, you’ll only receive a positive result if your finger prick blood sample tests positive for two separate laboratory evaluations:

 Screening Test: The screening test uses an enzyme immunoassay (EIA) that measures IgG and IgM reactivity.

 Confirmatory Test: The confirmatory test is an immunoblot assay, which is only done if the screening test is positive.